+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-The IoT medical devices market grew from USD 50.16 billion in 2024 to USD 56.18 billion in 2025.
-It is expected to continue expanding at a CAGR of 12.49%, reaching USD 128.68 billion by 2032.
-This strong upward trajectory is powered by technological advances, growing adoption in remote and chronic care, and the rising need for secure, scalable healthcare monitoring solutions across geographies.
+The IoT Medical Devices Market grew from USD 50.16 billion in 2024 to USD 56.18 billion in 2025.
+It is projected to expand at a CAGR of 12.49%, reaching USD 128.68 billion by 2032.
+Strong technological momentum, patient-centric care models, and connectivity advancements underpin sustained sector expansion globally, with widespread adoption continuing across medical environments.

-• Device Types: Implantable devices (cardiac implants, neurostimulators), vital signs monitoring devices (blood pressure monitors, ECG/EKG monitors, glucose monitors, oximeters), and wearable devices (health monitoring, therapeutic patches, wellness/fitness wearables).
+• Device Types: Implantable devices (cardiac implants, neurostimulators); vital signs monitoring devices (blood pressure monitors, ECG/EKG monitors, glucose monitors, oximeters); wearable devices (health monitoring, therapeutic wearables, wellness and fitness wearables).

-• Connectivity Technologies: Bluetooth, cellular, near field communication (NFC), RFID, Wi-Fi.
+• Connectivity Technology: Bluetooth, cellular, near field communication (NFC), RFID, Wi-Fi.

-• Applications: Asset tracking, chronic disease management, medication management, patient monitoring (including remote and vital signs monitoring), telemedicine.
+• Applications: Asset tracking, chronic disease management, medication management, patient monitoring (remote and vital signs), telemedicine.

 • End Users: Ambulatory surgical centers, clinics, home healthcare, hospitals.